10 of Our Favorite Ingredients for Italian Cooking

 - Canned Tomatoes and Tomato Paste – While we all love fresh tomatoes, canned tomatoes are a pantry staple in months when good tomatoes aren’t available.
 Lately we’ve been concerned with finding BPA-free tomato packaging.
 Also, we love this tomato paste in a tube.

-- Garlic - We use heads of garlic in our Italian cooking — the more the better!
-You can prep it mince it with a fork.
-Here's another way to way to peel it, and tips for mincing it the old-fashioned way.
+- Garlic – We use heads of garlic in our Italian cooking — the more the better!
+You can prep it with a razor blade like a Goodfella, or mince it with a fork.
+Here’s another way to way to peel it, and tips for mincing it the old-fashioned way.

 - Parmesan and Grana Padano – Parmesan is another essential, of course; we love the really old stuff, all dry and crumbly.
 Similar cheeses that can add a new dimension to your pasta dishes include Piave Vecchio and Grana Padano.

 - Fresh Basil – Basil!
 Fresh basil and other fresh herbs are what give many of our pasta dishes their best flavor.